bcmills/go2go/typelist.md

         complex64, complex128
 }

+// GeneralAbsDifference computes the absolute difference between two values
-func GeneralAbsDifference(type T in Numeric)(a, b T) T {
+// of any concrete integer type T. func GeneralAbsDifference(type T in Numeric)(a, b T) T {
     // T is a concrete type, so *T can be converted to *Underlying(T).
     // The set of possible types for T is infinite (any defined integer type),